geNAZt/RegionShop/README.md

 # config.yml
     debug: false                    # Debug for finding or reporting Errors
     only-ascii: false               # Users can only give ASCII valid names for their Shops

     chat:
         prefix: '[RS] '             # Prefix for Chatmessages

+    features:
+        addToShopViaDropItem: true  # Allows to be able to drop items into a Shop

 # Depencies